 Natural Disasters—Chance or God?

-The recent natural disasters and the destruction they brought—especially to human life and to property—bring to mind our desire to explain both cause and effect.
+Natural disasters and the destruction they produce—especially to human life and to property—bring to mind our desire to explain both cause and effect.
 Normally, there are two choices: chance or God.
 Even as we find scientific cause and effect, the ultimate cause is often thought of as chance—these events just happen.
 On the other hand, the destructive nature of natural disasters such as hurricanes and fires fueled by fast-moving winds has led some within and without the church to rightly attribute the cause to God but then to specifically assert that God’s motive is his wrath for some perceived human failing.
 What should we make of this?
 Chance or God?
 And what is the reason or motive behind these destructive storms, floods, and fires?

 Power, Terror, Destruction